 Anyway, as a kind of public service, I wanted to offer a few tips if you do come here from another land.

 n Don’t block the sidewalks.
 I know; it’s darned exciting to be in front of the SoCo ice cream parlor on Railroad Street, but the sidewalk there is pretty narrow.
 In the fall, we’re all used to walking unimpeded.
-I wish there were more people around there in the winter; that way, the next time I fall, there will be someone there.
-But just be aware of the crowds.

 n Cross in the crosswalks.
 This is imperative.
 Last summer, I was toodling down Main Street in Great Barrington and this guy and his wife just popped out into the street in front of the Fuel coffee shop.
 When there are a lot of cars on Main Street, especially the bigger SUVs, drivers can’t see anything.
 But most of us are aware of the crosswalks.
 You have a better chance when you’re in them.

 n Don’t be afraid to ask for directions.
 Just about everyone in the Berkshires really enjoys giving directions.
 I’m serious.
 It makes us feel better as a community.
 We feel magnanimous without actually giving anything away.
 And more importantly, rarely will you run into someone who doesn’t know where your destination is, but will still make something up.
 We’re an honest people when it comes to directions.

 n Tip.
 I know, I know, you’re only going to be here a week.
 But waiters and waitresses in the Berkshires (A.) have memories like elephants, so when you come back next year, they’ll remember and (B.) all talk among themselves and in many cases, work at a couple places.
 So if you stiff too many of them, the scouting report will be out.

 n Don’t worry about blending in.
 In every town in the county, except probably Pittsfield, we all know each other.
 When you and your family show up, we know you’re from somewhere else.
 And we don’t really care.